RS-PYTHON/rs-documentation/docs/generate_src_doc/rs-client/rs_client.md

 <span style="font-size: 1.5em; color: green;">RsClient</span>
 ::: rs_client.rs_client.RsClient
-This client is used for interacting with the RS service.
-It provides methods for performing common operations such as querying and managing data.
+This client is a general client used for interacting with the RS service.
+It can be used to retrieve a specific client, see below.

 <span style="font-size: 1.5em; color: green;">AuxipClient</span>
 ::: rs_client.auxip_client.AuxipClient
 The AuxipClient is tailored for accessing the AUXIP service.
-It includes functionalities for handling auxiliary data and metadata.
+It includes functionalities for querying auxiliary data and metadata from an external AUXIP station.

 <span style="font-size: 1.5em; color: green;">CadipClient</span>
 ::: rs_client.cadip_client.CadipClient
 CadipClient is designed to interface with the CADIP service.
-Use this client to perform tasks related to CADIP data processing and retrieval.
+It includes functionalities for querying data and metadata from an external CADIP station.

+<span style="font-size: 1.5em; color: green;">CatalogClient</span>
+::: rs_client.catalog_client.CatalogClient
+This client allows you to interact with the STAC service, making it easy to search, retrieve, and manage spatio-temporal asset catalog data.

-<span style="font-size: 1.5em; color: green;">StacClient</span>
+<span style="font-size: 1.5em; color: green;">CatalogClient</span>
-::: rs_client.stac_client.StacClient
+::: rs_client.staging_client.StagingClient
 This client allows you to interact with the STAC service, making it easy to search, retrieve, and manage spatio-temporal asset catalog data.

 For detailed usage instructions and examples for each client, please refer to the respective sections.